You must be cautious when returning to your property. Check with local emergency services that it is safe and that you have permission to return.

 Clothing

-Clothes that smell of smoke and clothes that had been left on the clothes line should be washed normally and dried outside.
+Clothes that smell of smoke and clothes that had been left on the clothesline should be washed normally and dried outside.
 Rewashing of clothes ensures sensitive skin is protected from soot, particles and ash.

-Phone 1800 671 738, email [email protected].
+Contact Public Health Services for further advice phone 1800 671 738, email [email protected].